James V. Brown Library: History

 When James V. Brown died in 1904, he left a plot of land and $150,000 for the creation of a public library.
 This included $10,000 for the purchase of books and an endowment of $10,000 per year for other library-related purposes.
 The cornerstone was laid on 10 March 1906, and the library opened on 17 June 1907 with an initial holding of approximately 12,000 volumes (1,300 were in the reference room, 1,600 in the children's room and 600 in the Pennsylvania room).
 By noon of the first day, 150 books had been checked out.

 The building was designed by Edgar V. Sealer of Philadelphia in imitation of French Renaissance architecture, and is built of white Pennsylvania marble.
 The entrance door is flanked by double columns; over it is a bust of the donor.

 In 2008, work began on a new children's wing with 26,400 sqft of floor space on three floors.
 This new wing, the Kathryn Siegel Welch Children's Wing, was completed in 2009 at a cost $6.5 million, of which $2 million came from a state grant.

-The library operates two traveling library vehicles, the Bookmobile, and the Storymobile.
+The library operates three traveling library vehicles, the Bookmobile, Book's Bus and the Storymobile.